marcus-o/real_time_rfsoc_phase_correction/readme.md

 ## Steps for using the provided overlays on the RFSoC4x2
 (real-time phase correction and averaging for a detuning of 20 kHz +- 5%)

 Connect to the Jupyter environment on the RFSoC4x2 in your browser and upload the contents of the pynq folder.
-The provided notebooks output the full interferogram train with phase correction (phase_correction_full_data.ipynb), coherently averaged interferograms after phase correction (phase_correction_averaging.ipynb), or, for comparison, the full interferogram train without phase correction (no_phase_correction_full_data.ipynb).
+The provided notebooks output:
+- the full interferogram train with phase correction (phase_correction_full_data.ipynb)
+- coherently averaged interferograms after phase correction (phase_correction_averaging.ipynb)
+- the full interferogram train without phase correction (no_phase_correction_full_data.ipynb)

 ## Connecting the RFSoC4x2
 The AMD Zynq Ultrascale+ RFSoC XCZU48DR-2FFVG1517E accepts maximally a 1 V peak-to-peak voltage at its analog-to-digital converters which are 100-Ohm terminated.